everestyang1/CAST-HNSCC-Research/README.md

-Columbia Irving Medical School
+**Columbia Irving Medical School - Cancer Research**

-Everest Yang, Ria Vasistha, Igor Shuryak
+**Everest Yang, Ria Vasistha, Igor Shuryak**

-A Causal Machine Learning Approach in Analyzing the Effects of Radiation Therapy on Oropharyngeal Cancer Survival
+**A Causal Machine Learning Approach in Analyzing the Effects of Radiation Therapy on Oropharyngeal Cancer Survival**

 How does radiation therapy impact survival outcomes in oropharyngeal cancer patients, and to what extent do demographic (age, gender) and health-related (HPV status, smoking history) characteristics play a role?